-D. Court Shall Review Service Plan
+D. Court Review of the Service Plan

 1. Service Plan Shall Be Filed

 Except as provided by Tex.
 Fam.
 Code § 262.2015, DFPS must file a service plan not later than the 45th day after the date the court renders a temporary order appointing DFPS as temporary managing conservator of a child.
 Tex.
 Fam.
 Code § 263.101.